Fibroids and Infertility

 You have fibroids.
 You want children.
 Now what?

-If you are already pregnant, you want to be sure any fibroids present are monitored by your OB/GYN.
+If you are already pregnant, you want to be sure any fibroids present are monitored by your OB/GYN or fibroid surgeon.
 Sometimes, as the baby grows, so will the fibroids.
 This can create issues for pregnancy and delivery.
 It’s important that your pre-natal care includes a sharp medical eye on existing fibroids and their development.

 If you have fibroids and are trying to get pregnant, it’s important to discuss with your doctor whether the fibroids are in places that might prevent you from doing so, or are in places that could cause complications in pregnancy.
-If so, fibroid treatment is usually recommended.
+That being said, fibroid treatment is usually recommended.

 If my best chance for a successful pregnancy is fibroid treatment, what are the options?